 Presence Not Presents

 The couple explained they did not want wedding presents, but they did want to give their guests a token of their thanks.
 I suggested they give their guests commemorative glasses, but they were worried about the cost.
-I explained that using glass decals was the perfect way to get what they wanted at a price they could afford.
+I explained that using glass transfers and glass decals was the perfect way to get what they wanted at a price they could afford.
 I use Siak Transfers for this type of decoration, and the couple was impressed with their options when I showed them the site.

 The planning for this occasion is going to be one of the most fun events I have ever been associated with, and I look forward to being there for their wedding.
 I hope the guests enjoy it as much as I know the bride and groom will as they renew their happy vows.